swarupmishal/mishal_swarup_spring2017/final/readme.md

 Steps:
 - Just Copy and Paste the link mentioned above and it will automatically start download
-- Store the downloaded csv file inside data/raw_data folder and then run the .ipynb files
+- Store the downloaded csv file at the folder location final/data/raw_data and then run the .ipynb files

 Link 2 (If Link 1 doesn't work):